JamesFranc/Reservation/README.md

 cd Reservation/reservation-client
 ```

-To run the application using Docker (preferred) enter the following command: (this assumes you have docker installed on your machine)
+To run the application using Docker enter the following command: (this assumes you have docker installed on your machine)
 ```
 docker-compose build --no-cache && docker-compose up
 ```